patte/fly-tailscale-exit/README.md

 #### 13. Regions
 To add or remove regions just type:
 ```
-flyctl scale count --region hkg 1
+flyctl scale count 1 --region hkg
-flyctl scale count --region fra 1
+flyctl scale count 1 --region fra

+or
+flyctl scale count 3 --region hkg,fra,ams
 ```
 Wait for the node to appear in tailscale, confirm it to be a legit exit node (step 11), choose it in your client boom!
-In less than 5 minutes you access the internet from another place.
+In less than 5 minutes you access the internet from another place.<br/>
+Note: See the [fly docs about scaling] for further info: https://fly.io/docs/apps/scale-count/ <br/>
 Note: Scaling up also reinitializes the existing nodes.
-Just use the newly created one and delete the old.
+Just use the newly created one and delete the old.<br/>
 Note: It seems not all fly regions have their own exit routers and some use another for egress traffic.
 This needs further investigation.

 https://user-images.githubusercontent.com/3500621/129452587-7ff90cd2-5e6d-4e39-9a91-548c498636f5.mp4